HumanCyc: Encyclopedia of Human Genes and Metabolism

 Multiple tools are available in this website for analysis of gene expression data.Learn More

-HumanCyc provides tools for navigating, visualizing, and analyzing the underlying databases, and for analyzing omics data:
+HumanCyc provides tools for querying, visualizing, and analyzing the underlying database, and for analyzing omics data:

-- Multiple analysis methods for user-supplied omics and multi-omics datasets including painting onto metabolic maps, regulatory maps, and genome maps
+- Multiple pathway-analysis methods are available for omics and multi-omics datasets including painting data onto pathway diagrams and the metabolic-map diagram

 Curation primarily affects information on pathways and corresponding enzyme pages.
-HumanCyc is a partially curated database and is a work in progress, incomplete in many respects, and may contain errors.
+HumanCyc is a partially curated database and is a work in progress; it is incomplete in many respects, and may contain errors.

 HumanCyc contains few signaling pathways.
 It is not yet compartmentalized nor tissue-specific.